curtcorum/MuSE/README.md

 ## Visualization of the implicit and explicit energy functions
+Energy of an image is the distance of the image from the data manifold as shown below:
 ![i-MuSE of an image is the distance of the image from the data manifold](imgs/i_Muse_quad.png)

 # Results